andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## The Challenge

 * People _still_ don't get DDD
-* But its the best way that we know of to get large teams around large codebases
+* But it's _still_ the best way that we know of to get large teams around large codebases
 * Whether you're doing microservices, or a modular monolith

 ---